-As at March 31, 2023, Carolina Rush had cash of \$51,395 and a working capital deficiency of \$545,508.
+As at September 30, 2023, Carolina Rush had cash of \$1,461,390 and a working capital surplus of \$1,000,824.
 The Company's cash is held on deposit at Canadian and United States banking institutions.
 Sales tax receivables represents amounts to be refunded by the Canadian government.
 Prepaid expenses and deposits are comprised of Brewer Project related costs and corporate and administrative costs.
-Accounts payable and accrued liabilities include \$312,483 due to related parties.
-During 2022, Carolina Rush established a provision of US 80,100 (Mar 31, 2023 - Cdn \$108,399) to reclaim drill holes from the 2021 drill program.
+Accounts payable and accrued liabilities include \$353,020 due to related parties.
+During 2022, Carolina Rush established a provision of US \$80,100 (September 30, 2023 - Cdn \$108,295) for a yet to be completed reclamation of drill holes from the 2021 drill program.